richardyoungdev/richardyoungdev/README.md

 Hey, I’m Richard! 👋

-I'm a software engineer with experience in entrepreneurship, military leadership, and management consulting.
+I'm a software engineer in training with experience in entrepreneurship, military leadership, and management consulting.

 I build stuff to help people live happier lives.